-[SM2.2: 36] Enforce gates with measurements and track exceptions.
+[SM2.2: 63] Enforce security checkpoints and track exceptions.